jlmelville/uwot/README.md

 mnist_umap <- umap(mnist, n_neighbors = 15, min_dist = 0.001, verbose = TRUE)
 ```

+## What's New

+June 27: `uwot` is now slightly more multi-threaded: [RcppParallel](https://github.com/RcppCore/RcppParallel)
+is used for both the nearest neighbor search and the optimization stage,
+which represent the two biggest bottlenecks.
+That leaves the perplexity/smooth
+knn stage single-threaded, but it's not that slow compared to the other stages.

+You can (and should) adjust the number of threads via the `n_threads` parameter;
+for now, the default is half of whatever RcppParallel thinks should be the
+default.
+I have also exposed the `grain_size` parameter.
+If a thread would
+process less than `grain_size` number of items, then no multithreading is
+carried out.
+Set `n_threads = 0` to use the previous non-threaded search;
+with `n_threads = 1`, you get the new multi-threaded code but with only one thread.

+I can't tell you how many times I blew up my R session while writing this.
+It's
+working for me at the moment, but there's no way there aren't problems waiting
+to be unleashed during an R garbage collection event or the like.
+Do not run the
+multi-threaded code without saving all your data first.
+The timing comparison
+below will be updated once I'm more convinced the multi-threading is being a
+good citizen.

 ## Implementation Details

 For small (N < 4096), exact nearest neighbors are found using the